workap9/SQL-Ecommerce-Database-Project/README.md

     Account Type

 Users have the option to enroll for a  Plus account type to avail benefits on product.
-WX Plus members are entitled to receive discount offers.
+Walmart Plus members are entitled to receive discount offers.

 Product